 BONUS BEST PRACTICE: Don’t be overly critical of your videos!

 It’s a well-known fact that we are much, much more critical of ourselves than other people are of us.
-This is one of the primary reasons companies either don’t produce videos or did produce some but decided not to go live because something wasn’t perfect.
+This is one of the primary reasons people either don’t produce videos, or have produced some but decided not to go live because something wasn’t perfect.

-Yes, some companies spend thousands of dollars producing videos professionally.
-Granted, they look great, but shooting with an iPhone is perfectly acceptable in many circumstances as long as the lighting is good.
+Yes, some companies spend thousands of dollars hiring professional vodeographers to produce their videos.
+Granted, they look great, but shooting with an iPhone is perfectly acceptable in select circumstances as long as the lighting and sound is good.

 We’ve covered a lot of ground, and you may feel overwhelmed.
 If so, Seroka Industrial Branding can help.
 Reach out to us, and we’ll make sure producing videos goes smoothly for your company.